sjtrny/freelens/docs/ddtag-detection.md

    1. Area greater than threshold
    1. Convex polygon
    1. Shape is roughly square (perimeter/area test)
-   1. Check that border around frame is white
+   1. Check that the quiet-zone border is black inside and white outside

 ## Decoding Possible Tags